Sneak some veggies into dinner with this delicious, colourful recipe that the little ones will love!

 - A pre-made store bought pizza base can reduce prep time – try to pick up a whole meal or whole grain base for an extra nutritional punch.

-- If your child is coeliac, you can get gluten-free pizza bases at grocery stores, or you can make a cauliflower and broccoli pizza base, as seen here.
+- If your child is coeliac, you can get gluten-free pizza bases at grocery stores, or you can make a cauliflower and broccoli pizza base.